Homepage in Finnish behind this link

 I apply logic and other branches of discrete mathematics to construct reliable efficient software.
 So I am somewhere between a practical programmer and a theoretical computer scientist.

 Recently I have spent lots of effort in developing computer-aided mathematics and theoretical computer science education.
 The tool I have been developing is called MathCheck.
-Currently its best version is in Tampere, but I will continue its development in in Jyväskylä.
+Unfortunately I have not written sufficient introduction in English, but this and this page introduce two logic modes implemented in 2020.

 I have also occasionally studied other problems.
 I have investigated asymptotic properties of the classic halting problem.
 This work arose as a spin-off from attempts to explain undecidability to students who have difficulties in accepting the standard undecidability proof.
 I have also adapted the proof of the classic Shannon memory usage lower bound to a data structure situation where the standard proof does not work.